 Don’t covet stuff

 “Thou shalt not covet thy neighbor’s wife” and “Thou shalt not covet thy neighbor’s house” are also designed to promote good neighborly behavior.
 In the time of Moses, villages were very small and neighbors interacted on a daily basis (they had no TV or Internet back then).
 Neighbors often exchanged loaves of unleavened bread and swapped wives.
-Moses didn’t like this situation (the wife swapping, that is – he was okay with the bread).
+Moses didn’t like this situation (the wife swapping – he was okay with the bread).

 The easiest way to deal with this commandment is to avoid all your neighbors completely, especially if one of them has a super-hot wife/husband/daughter/house/car.
 If you want to covet something, do it far away from your home, ideally in a different country (pick a cheap country – you’ll get more for your dollar).